Mark Cerny: 1982–1996: First years

-Mark Cerny grew up in San Francisco, and was a fan of computer programming and arcade games as a youth.
+Mark Evan Cerny was born in 1964 or 1965.
+He grew up in San Francisco, and was a fan of computer programming and arcade games as a youth.
 He had attended University of California, Berkeley, but when he was 17 in 1982, he was invited to join Atari, and dropped out of school for the opportunity.
 He started working in Atari's arcade division on January 18, 1982.
 In those earlier days of professional game development, teams were small and each member was responsible for a wider range of roles than today.
 He first worked with Ed Logg on Millipede and Owen Rubin on Major Havoc.
+"Working at Atari early in my career was an experience I'll never forget.
+I got to work alongside game design legends like Ed Logg, Dave Theurer, Owen Rubin, among many others, during a time when creativity, passion and competition was at a high.
+Ideas that were 100% original was not only expected, but demanded.
+As a young 18-year-old, I couldn't ask for a better introduction for my career," said Cerny.

 Cerny's first major success was the arcade game Marble Madness in which he, at age 18, acted as designer and co-programmer.
 During this period around 1985, he gained an interest in video game hardware, which Cerny considered far simpler than his later work with the PlayStation.
 By the end of the 1980s, he joined Sega, initially working at Sega's headquarters in Japan and then returning to the United States by 1991 to help establish the Sega Technical Institute.
 There, he worked on various Master System and Genesis releases, most notably Sonic the Hedgehog 2.

 Cerny left Sega in 1992 to join the newly formed Crystal Dynamics.
 He initially worked on 3DO games including Crash 'n Burn (1993) and Total Eclipse (1994).
 Cerny was instrumental in helping Crystal Dynamics become the first American developer to secure a PlayStation development kit from Sony Computer Entertainment, having gone to Japan to negotiate the deal with Shuhei Yoshida, at that point a young executive within Sony.
 While the development kit had been delivered to Crystal Dynamics by 1994, Cerny had left the studio to lead Universal Pictures' newly formed multimedia division.